OmnisStudio/Omnis-Sysinfo/README.md

 ##### xcomp

-This folder contains the compiled xcomp that you can add to Omnis.
+This folder contains the folders with the compiled xcomp that you can add to Omnis.

+##### xcomp/studio81x

+This folder contains the folders with the compiled xcomp that you can add to Omnis 8.1.x.

 ##### sysinfo_linux.tar.gz